maliahavlicek/ci_mentor_insights/PORTFOLIO_1_CSS_HTML_ESSENTIALS.md

 Enumerate and write the steps of how to run a project locally via gitPod.
 Include Screenshots to maximize the impact of the instructions.

-## Credits
+# Credits
 🚨**Required**

-To avoid plagiarism amd copyright infringement, you should mention any other projects, stackoverflow, videos, blogs, etc that you used to gather imagery or ideas for your code even if you used it as a starting point and modified things.
+To avoid plagiarism amd copyright infringement, you should mention any other projects, stackoverflow, videos, blogs, etc. that you used to gather imagery or ideas for your code even if you used it as a starting point and modified things.
 Giving credit to other people's efforts and ideas that saved you time acknowledges the hard work others did.
 The accessors expect something here, there is no way you didn't have to get help on making such a nice project.

-### Content
+## Content
 🚨**Required**

 Use bullet points to list out sites you copied text from and cross-reference where those show up on your site.
 If you truly are an expert in the content you provided, say that due to your exposure/experience of the topic covered, you created the content on your own.

-### Media
+## Media
 🚨**Required**

-Make a list of sites you used images from.
+Make a list of sites you used images, icons & youtube, & audio files from.
 If you used several sites try to match up each image to the correct site.
 This includes attribution for icons if they came from font awesome or other sites, give them credit.
 If you took the images yourself, give yourself credit.

+You should not be using images taken from copyrighted sites, but only royalty free ones.
+Try typing `!copyright` in slack and see what help it gives you for this topic.

-### Acknowledgments
+## Acknowledgments
 🚀 **merit & beyond**

 This is the section where you refer to code examples, mentors, blogs, stack overflow answers and videos that helped you accomplish your end project.
 Even if it's an idea that you updated you should note the site and why it was important to your completed project.